Traditional German dessert recipes are timeless. Pastries, puddings and cakes are abundant, delicous, and they are definitely worth a sin.

 Check out this fairly good kitchen scale from Amazon.com.

 Remember, measuring in cups depends on the density of the ingredients.
 Different sorts of sugar and flour have different densities.
 One cup of wholemeal flour is not the same as one cup of plain flour.
+Here is more information about gram to cup conversion.

 If a recipe doesn't work for you, please let me know.
 I try to be as correct as possible, but sometimes a typo, or inaccurate conversion might happen.